Sonolus/wiki-engine-specs/docs/overview.md

 For example, an engine may have a "tap note" bucket which shows judgment graphs of player's performance on tap notes in milliseconds, and similarly a "release note" bucket.

-## Play Data
+## Preview Data

-Engine play data is the brain of an engine in preview mode.
+Engine preview data is the brain of an engine in preview mode.

-Engine play data consists of skin, archetypes, and nodes.
+Engine preview data consists of skin, archetypes, and nodes.

 ### Skin